sschoener/sschoener.github.io/_posts/2024-11-20-unity-shader-graph-perf-2.md

 [Last time]({% post_url 2024-08-15-more-callstacks %}), I promised to look at shader graph undo next because we still see annoying stalls there.
 I have 3h of time today, let's see how far we get.

 A word on methodology: I am measuring on Unity 6000.27f1 (latest as of writing), Win11.
 I have imported Unity's "Production Ready" shader graph samples into a new, empty HDRP project.
-The machine I'm using is an expensive high-end Laptop built 3 weeks ago.
+The machine I'm using is a high-end Laptop built 3 weeks ago.
 I have reverted all of my previous changes to avoid any claims that I introduced any of the problems here.
 As a first note, importing the "Production Ready" samples in Unity generates a lot of interesting errors.
 Most of them are irrelevant here.

-Second, I noticed while measuring this is that once I put Unity into the background, CPU usage goes up sharply.
+Second, I noticed while measuring this that once I put Unity into the background, CPU usage goes up sharply.
 Something about rendering changes, which probably makes the number of GPU fences grow wildly, and we're getting slower every frame.

 <p align="middle">
   <img src="/img/2024-11-20-unity-shader-graph-perf-2/01-background.png" alt="Unity getting slower in the background" />